Blosc/python-blosc/RELEASING.rst

   Do a quick check that the tarball is sane.

-- Make the binary packages for supported Python versions (2.6 and 2.7 currently).
+- Make the binary packages for supported Python versions (2.6, 2.7, 3.2, 3.3, 3.4 currently).
 Check that installer works correctly.

 Uploading
 ---------